Krishnarajan-K/Searching-files/README.md

  1. Clone the repository or    download the script.
+ 2. git clone <your-repo-url>
+cd <your-repo-folder>

- 2. Install dependencies using:
+ 3. Install dependencies using:

- 3. Create a .env file in the script's directory and add the folder path:
+ 4. Create a .env file in the script's directory and add the folder path:

 ## Environment Variables